Amorymeltzer/mls/notes.md

 ### ToDo
 - Player noisiness is a real issue if they missed the first X games.
 Currently not figuring for it but should
+- Not a huge issue given running data stuff atm, but it's there
 - Should probably reconcile cumulative stats starting at 0 for people midway but NaN for calculated
-- build_site.sh: Treat life/ master data as a season?
-- Really just clean up build_site.sh overall
+- Really just clean up build_site.sh and multipleWorksheets.pl!
 - Fix the "remove statsgraph" message via... variable?
 #### Migrate to D3 v4
 - Ticks might be easier to manipulate https://github.com/d3/d3-array/blob/master/README.md#ticks